koding/kdlearn/faq/sudo-password.md

 ```
 sudo <command you wish to use>
 ```
-When you hit enter, the sudo level command you wish to execute will simply execute.
+When you hit enter, the sudo level command you wish to run without a password prompt.